ResidenciaTICBrisa/03_Robotica/scripts/vms/ubuntu-16/README.md

 directory structure in their current form:

 - `env-vars.sh`, a script to centralise the VM's configurations
-- an image [1][1] from Ubuntu's installation disk version 16.04 named as `ubuntu-16.04-desktop-amd64.iso` (this can be altered in the `IMAGE_LOCATION` variable at the `env-vars.sh` script)
+- an [image][1] from Ubuntu's installation disk version 16.04 named as `ubuntu-16.04-desktop-amd64.iso` (this can be altered in the `IMAGE_LOCATION` variable at the `env-vars.sh` script)